Mastering Sock Strategy for Thru-Hiking: Essential Tips for Happy Feet on Long Trails

 To Liner or Not to Liner: Adding Sock Layers

 For the longest time, I wore Injinji socks as liners with merino wool outer socks.
-This was due to the fact that it can help some people cut down on blisters by adding another friction level, but for me, when I removed the Injinji, I suffered no ill effects.
+This was due to the fact that it can help some people cut down on blisters by adding another friction level, but for me, when I removed the Injinji, I suffered no ill effects but please be cautious and try them first!

 This allowed me to remove two sets of socks I was carrying and streamline my kit a bit more.
 I would say that in the end, this is very much down to personal preference.